 The IFoA are launching their first virtual conference on the topic of Data Science, that is free to attend.
 This is an exciting and forward thinking move to reach members all over the world and to share knowledge and discuss developments and techniques within data science.

-The virtual conference will demonstrate how actuaries can develop their existing knowledge or move into the world of data science and will offer a platform for members and students to learn more on AI, Machine Learning and other areas of Data Science.
-This event will offer members the opportunity to watch a live webinar each day and in between, watch relevant on-demand videos and view corresponding resources.
-Delegates will be able to join the Networking Lounge and share thoughts and ideas with like-minded individuals.
+The virtual conference demonstrated how actuaries can develop their existing knowledge or move into the world of data science and offered a platform for members and students to learn more on AI, Machine Learning and other areas of Data Science.

 Over 10 hours of on-demand videos available in the virtual conference area